WhyAre/tp/docs/UserGuide.md

 **Behavior**:

 - Without index: shows all attendance records
-- With index: shows records for specified student/tutorial
+- With index while in student/tutorial view: shows records for specified student/tutorial
+- With index while in other views: error is shown asking user to change to a valid view.
 - Multiple entries possible per student (across different tutorials)
 - Invalid input defaults to full attendance list
 - Displays: